Saint Kitts and Nevis

 The flag of St. Kitts and Nevis consists of three diagonal stripes.

-The green color represents agriculture and fertility of the country.
+The green color represents the agriculture and fertility of the country.

 The black represents the African heritage of the islands.